-Spanish coastal resorts have been favorites with sun seekers for years and their operators’ experience in the tourism trade means they can provide everything you’ll need during your stay.
-Here are just a few resorts to consider when thinking about holidays or a property purchase.
+Spanish coastal resorts have been favourites with sun-seekers for years and their operators’ experience in the tourism trade means they can provide everything you’ll need during your stay.
+Here are just a few resorts to consider when thinking about holidays or property purchases.

 Costa del Sol

 Spain’s ‘Sunshine Coast’ is one of the most visited holiday destinations in the world, with good reason.
 It boasts over 150 km of coastline and the beaches and climate bring back visitors year after year.
 Because of its position on the southern coast of Spain, the climate in Costa del Sol never disappoints and you can virtually guarantee sunshine throughout a summer break.
 If you’re looking for entertainment then head for Marbella.
 Benalmadena is also a good option for a wide range of activities, from golf to nightclubs, with plenty of provisions for children too.
 The region sees temperatures of 30 degrees Celsius in July and August and there is seldom any rain.

 This is another resort, this time on the south-western peninsular, which is growing in popularity.
 It’s less hectic than some of the larger resorts and provides a peaceful, relaxed atmosphere for those with children.
 There are beauty spots and places of cultural interest to visit for those who like to explore.
 It offers great snorkelling opportunities too.
 Costa de la Luz has a milder climate than some of the other coastal regions, with a good breeze from the sea to cool you down if the sun gets too much.
 It’s a great choice for older people, those with children or couples.